Before you call the Live Connect APIs, you should feel comfortable with a set of core concepts that apply to all app types. These core concepts are:

 How Live Connect implements the OAuth 2.0 protocol's authorization flows to authenticate users and to provide your apps with permission to access authenticated users' info.

 These core concepts build on the info in Getting started.
-After you learn these concepts, we encourage you to begin working with the code examples in areas such as Identity (profiles), Hotmail (contacts and calendars), and SkyDrive (files and photos).
+After you learn these concepts, we encourage you to begin working with the code examples in areas such as Identity API, Microsoft Outlook.com API, and SkyDrive API.
 You can also go straight to the Live Connect API Reference to get info to further customize your apps.